 Where you start

-There are two entry points:- Reserve is the primary reservation surface.
+Listings (/reserve) is the reservation surface.
 It lists deployments grouped by availability and routes you to the deployment-scoped reservation form.

 The reservation flow